-This letter is to inform you about serious problems that have occurred with two endovascular prosthetic graft devices used to treat infrarenal AAA, and to make recommendations concerning their continued use.
-The two products, both of which were approved for marketing in the U.S. in September 1999, are:
+Serious problems have occurred with two endovascular prosthetic graft devices used to treat infrarenal abdominal aortic aneurysm (AAA).
+The two products, both of which were approved for marketing in the U.S. in September 1999, are: AncureEndograft System by Guidant and AneuRx Stent Graft System by Medtronic.

 Specific Problems with Endovascular Grafts